php/php-langspec/spec/10-expressions.md

 ([§§](05-types.md#the-integer-type)).

-Division by zero results in a diagnostic followed by a `bool` result having value `FALSE`.
+Division by zero results in a diagnostic followed by a `bool` result having value `false`.
 (The values +/- infinity and NaN cannot be generated via this operator; instead, use the predefined constants `INF` and `NAN`).

 The binary `/` operator produces the quotient from dividing the left-hand